sams-tom/Multimodal-AUV/README.md

-# Project Overview: Multimodal AUV Bayesian Neural Networks for Underwater Environmental Understanding
+# 🌊Project Overview: Multimodal AUV Bayesian Neural Networks for Underwater Environmental Understanding🐠
 This project develops and deploys **multimodal, Bayesian Neural Networks (BNNs)**, to process and interpret habitat data collected by **Autonomous Underwater Vehicles (AUVs)**.
 This is to offer **scalable**, **accurate** mapping solutions in complex underwater environments, incorporating unceratinty quantification to allow **reliable** decision making.
-The package also presents a model as a retrainable foundation model for further tweaking to new datasets and scenarios.
+The package also presents a model as a retrainable foundation model for further tweaking to new datasets and scenarios.🚀

-## Problem Addressed
+ ## 🚧 Problem Addressed 🚧
-Accurate and scalable environmental mapping within complex underwater environments presents significant challenges due to inherent data complexities and sensor limitations.
-Traditional methodologies often struggle to account for the variable conditions encountered in marine settings, such as attenuation of light, turbidity, and the physical constraints of acoustic and optical sensors.
-These factors contribute to noisy, incomplete, and uncertain data acquisition, hindering the generation of reliable environmental characterizations.
+**Accurate and scalable environmental mapping** within complex underwater environments presents significant challenges due to inherent data complexities and sensor limitations.
+Traditional methodologies often struggle to account for the variable conditions encountered in marine settings, such as attenuation of light 🔦, turbidity  🌊, and the physical constraints of acoustic and optical sensors 📸  .
+These factors contribute to **noisy, incomplete, and uncertain data acquisition**, hindering the generation of reliable environmental characterizations.📉

 Furthermore, conventional machine learning models typically yield point predictions without quantifying associated uncertainties.
-In applications requiring high-stakes decision-making, such as marine conservation, resource management, or autonomous navigation, understanding the confidence bounds of predictions is critical for robust risk assessment and operational planning.
-The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs)—including high-resolution multibeam sonar, side-scan sonar, and optical imagery—further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.
+In applications requiring high-stakes decision-making, such as marine conservation🌿, resource management 🐠, or autonomous navigation 🧭, understanding the **confidence bounds** of predictions is critical for robust risk assessment and operational planning.
+The fusion of diverse data modalities collected by Autonomous Underwater Vehicles (AUVs)—including high-resolution multibeam sonar 📡, side-scan sonar 🛰️, and optical imagery 📷 - further compounds the challenge, necessitating advanced computational approaches to effectively integrate and interpret these disparate information streams.

-This project addresses these critical limitations by developing and deploying multimodal Bayesian Neural Networks (BNNs).
-This approach explicitly models the epistemic and aleatoric uncertainties inherent in complex underwater datasets, providing not only robust environmental classifications but also quantifiable measures of prediction confidence.
-By leveraging the complementary strengths of multiple sensor modalities, the framework aims to deliver enhanced accuracy, scalability, and decision-making capabilities for comprehensive underwater environmental understanding.
+This project addresses these critical limitations by developing and deploying **multimodal Bayesian Neural Networks (BNNs)**.
+This approach explicitly models the **epistemic and aleatoric uncertainties** inherent in complex underwater datasets, providing not only robust environmental classifications but also **quantifiable measures of prediction confidence**.
+By leveraging the **complementary strengths of multiple sensor modalities**, the framework aims to deliver enhanced accuracy, scalability, and decision-making capabilities for comprehensive underwater environmental understanding. ✨

-# Project Structure
+# Project Structure 🏗️
 ```
 Multimodal_AUV/
 ├── Multimodal_AUV/